-Limits of Authority
+Limits of Authority ("LOA")

-The Group documented its Limits of Authority ("LOA") clearly defining the level of authority and responsibility in making operational and commercial business decisions.
+The Group documented its LOA clearly defining the level of authority and responsibility in making operational and commercial business decisions.
 Approving authorities cover various levels of management and the Board.
 The LOA is reviewed regularly, and any amendments made would be tabled to and approved by the Board.
-The Company's latest LOA was approved by the Board on 28 August 2019.
+The Company's latest LOA was approved by the Board on 3 December 2021.